jakobharder/anno1800-jakobs-mods/mods/addon-new-world-cities/README.md

 ### 1.4

+- 1.4.3: Removed concrete, windows and steel cost from limestone quarry
 - 1.4.3: Added fix for NW Tourism to use vanilla New World residences pool
 - 1.4.3: Fixed Artista skyscraper not unlocking for some
 - 1.4.3: Added skyscraper costs.